twhwang2022/public_assignment/README.md

 # public_assignment

-Hi Jorge
-To run this,
+Hi Jorge, to run this,

 1. open stata
 2. type "sysdir" to see where your personal ado folder is